By Cat, Feb 2008 (Image, right, from Amazon (23))

 These sweeteners are related to sugar (some are derived from sugar and some are natural).
 They do not provoke an insulin response (no blood sugar spikes) and have half the calories of sugar (sucrose, glucose, fructose).
 However, no long-term studies have yet been done on these natural sweeteners, so the jury is still out on their overall healthfulness.
 I would not over-consume these refined sweeteners; save them for special occasions.

 This occurs naturally in fruit, mushrooms and some fermented products.
 It is 60 – 70% as sweet as sugar, and a very low glycemic index.
 Replace 1 cup white sugar with 1¼ cup erythritol (3).
 I don’t use this sweetener because it makes me shaky and gives me a headache.

 A natural component of birch tree sap, it can be tapped similar to maple trees for maple syrup.
 But not all xylitol is derived from birch sap; many commercial versions are made from the hardwood, which requires harvesting the trees.
 Other commercial versions are made from corn cobs.
-All commercial versions are highly processed.
+All commercial versions are highly processed (from GMO corn or even petroleum).
 However, xylitol made at home by tapping the birch tree for its sap is less processed.

 If you have dental cavities or candida overgrowth, xylitol can help to with those, according to a 2018 article by Sayer Ji of Green Med Info (24B).

 “Xylitol actually discourages the bacterial growth that feeds these conditions.
 The bacteria that cause candida, dental caries, and even Streptococcus mutans, thrive in acid-based environments, with sugar as their food of choice.
 Xylitol is non-fermentable, creating an alkaline reaction in the body that bacteria find inhospitable.
 Xylitol consumption has been shown to dramatically decrease cavities and ear and throat infections, among other infectious organisms.”